 I.B — MARTYROLOGICAL TEXTS (PASSIONES)

 Dating Dispute: The Passiones were long assumed to be near-contemporary accounts of 4th-century persecutions.
-Recent scholarship — notably Brent Shaw's work and a 2004 article in the Journal of Ecclesiastical History on the Abitinian martyrs — has argued that several of these texts in their extant form postdate the Conference of Carthage (411 AD) by decades, and are better understood as polemical retrospectives composed after the Donatist defeat, recasting the earlier persecution narrative in response to it.
+Recent scholarship — notably Brent Shaw's work and a 2004 article in the Journal of Ecclesiastical History on the Abitinian martyrs — has argued that several of these texts in their extant form postdate the Conference of Carthage (411 AD) by decades, and are better understood as polemical retrospectives.
 This does not make them historically worthless — they are vivid documents of Donatist self-understanding — but it governs how they can be cited as evidence.

 4th–5th c. / trans.
 1996

 The essential English-language compilation of surviving Donatist martyrological literature, translated and introduced by Maureen A. Tilley.
 Contains seven texts: (1) The Donatist Passion of Cyprian; (2) Acts of Saint Felix, Bishop and Martyr; (3) Passion of Saints Maxima, Donatilla, and Secunda; (4) Acts of the Abitinian Martyrs; (5) A Sermon on the Passion of Saints Donatus and Advocatus; (6) Passion of Maximian and Isaac; (7) Martyrdom of Marculus.
 Tilley's introduction provides the best accessible discussion of dating problems, manuscript tradition, and the genre of acta martyrum as Donatist theological argument.
-Internet Archive access.
-Via Internet Archive (Tilley translation)
+Note: This is a library borrow on Internet Archive — requires a free account at archive.org to access.
+This is the most complete English translation of the Passiones available online.
+Via Internet Archive (Tilley, Liverpool University Press, 1996) — free borrow with IA account

 c.
 347–post-411

-Account of the martyrdom of the Donatist bishop Marculus, cast from a cliff at Nova Petra by agents of the imperial commissioner Paul (the "Macarian persecution," 347 AD).
+Account of the martyrdom of the Donatist bishop Marculus, cast from a cliff at Nova Petra on 29 November 347 AD by agents of the imperial commissioner Paul (the “Macarian persecution”).
 Marculus became one of the most venerated Donatist martyrs; Augustine repeatedly contested whether his death was execution or Donatist-scripted suicide.
 The text presents the Roman imperial authorities as agents of the Antichrist — one of the earliest surviving Christian documents to deploy that identification against the Christian empire rather than against pagan Rome.
-Full Latin text with English available via Tertullian.org.
-Via Tertullian.org
+The Wikipedia article on Marculus of Thamugadi provides a thorough summary of the Passio's content and historiography.
+The full English translation is in the Tilley volume above.
+Latin text: Migne, PL vol. 8, col. 760–766.
+Via Wikipedia (content summary); full English in Tilley above — verified working

 c.
 347–post-411

-Account of two Donatist martyrs killed during the Macarian persecution.
-The two texts — Marculus and Maximian-Isaac — form the primary literary response to the 347 AD imperial suppression under the Donatists' own Macarian commissioner.
+Account of two Donatist martyrs killed during the Macarian persecution of 347 AD.
+The two texts — Marculus and Maximian-Isaac — form the primary literary response to the 347 AD imperial suppression.
 Both portray the persecuted as imitating Christ's passion and the persecutors as fulfilling scripture's portrait of the beast.
-Full Latin text with English at Tertullian.org.
-Via Tertullian.org
+Emperor Constans is denounced as “the forerunner of Antichrist” (praecursor Antichristi).
+No standalone free English translation exists online; the authoritative translation is in the Tilley volume above.
+Latin text: Migne, PL vol. 8, col. 767–774.
+The Wikipedia article on Donatism covers the historical context.
+Via Wikipedia (context); full English in Tilley above; Latin in PL 8 — verified working

 — ✦ —